Skip to main content

 Best Practices for Configuring Inboxes

 Inboxes organize SMS messages.
-We recommend using at least two messaging services to separate phone numbers used for campaign (blast) messaging from those used for 1:1 communication with students.
+We recommend using at least two messaging services to separate phone numbers used for campaign (bulk) messaging from those used for 1:1 communication with students.

 TargetX_SMS Inbox Best Practices.png